ezriharmusial/LastMessengerS/src/lib/md-collections/artists/ugochinyere.md

   wishes to make a good life from it
 wishes: massive success and greatness in life
 motivation: are her instincts and the thirst to be heard by the world
-influential_artists: Celin Dion, Rihanna, Sia, Adele, Michael Jackson, Lucky Dube
-success: being able to create musical vacuums that cannot be easily overlooked, making sure that you could cover all the areas requested of you musically without fear or favor
-Discography: Forever
 inspiration: in her dreams, during her depressive moments and during her meditative moments, her story, her people, the universe and her way of life
 youth_influences: listening to music constantly and having the dream of becoming an artist and put that dream into practice
+influential_artists: Celin Dion, Rihanna, Sia, Adele, Michael Jackson, Lucky Dube
 purpose: be able to satisfy her love for music and at the same time make harvest the benefits
 solution: " by enlightening the society and give them reasons to be hopeful again, she tells the stories of her people so that the world will know their plights as a people"
+success: being able to create musical vacuums that cannot be easily overlooked, making sure that you could cover all the areas requested of you musically without fear or favor
+Discography: Forever
+discography: Forever
+layout: artist
 actions: being consistent in learning, practicing, appreciating mentorship and working with other artists
 history: >-